Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Experiments

 \textbf{Precipitation.} We align accident counts with precipitation levels and observe a clear rising trend in Figure~\ref{fig_precipitation_accident}.

-When precipitation is below $40$ mm, accident totals stay relatively low.
-Once precipitation exceeds $60$ mm, the numbers increase rapidly and reach more than $1.6 \times 10^6$ at $160$ mm.
-This pattern reflects the higher risks during heavy rainfall, likely caused by reduced traction, limited visibility, and longer stopping distances.
-The causal estimation analysis supports this result, showing an average ATT of $24.2\%$.
+When precipitation is below $40$ mm, accident totals remain relatively low.
+As precipitation increases beyond $60$ mm, accident counts rise rapidly and reach more than $1.6 \times 10^6$ at $160$ mm.
+This trend suggests that heavy rainfall increases accident risk, likely due to reduced tire traction, lower visibility, and longer stopping distances.
+To further quantify this effect, we treat precipitation above $120$ mm as the treatment group and precipitation below $40$ mm as the control group.
+The causal estimation result in Table~\ref{tab_causal_att} shows an average ATT of $24.2\%$, supporting the positive effect of high precipitation on accident occurrence.

 \textbf{Traffic volume.} We analyze the relationship between traffic volume and accident occurrence by examining the daily traffic volume corresponding to each recorded accident.